 1. These terms and conditions of purchase shall apply exclusively for orders of RIEGLER & Co.
 KG, with registered office in Germany.
 We do not recognise the terms and conditions of the Supplier which are contrary to or different from the Terms and Conditions of Purchase, unless we have expressly agreed to their validity in writing.
 The Terms and Conditions of Purchase shall also apply if we accept the delivery or the service without reservation being aware of the contradictory or deviating terms of the Supplier.

 2. These terms and conditions apply to companies (§ 14 para.
-1 Civil Law), corporations under public law and statutory public
+1 Civil Law), corporations under public law and statutory public special funds.

 3. These also apply to future transactions with the Supplier on the basis of current business relations.

 1. Our authorised agents are authorised to process written orders only.
-Oral agreements therefore require written confirmation
+Oral agreements therefore require written confirmation to be valid.

 2. Orders must be confirmed by the Supplier within 5 (five) business days, noting the transaction reference and order number, stating the binding price and delivery date.
 Order data shall be deemed as accepted if the order is not confirmed within tits period.